 In summary, before you can begin filling out a business loan application, here are the steps you need to take.

-✅ Get pre-qualified for the loan: To see if you qualify for a loan, you’ll need a credit score above 690, have been in business for a minimum of 1-2 years, and reach the minimum annual revenue for the loan you want.
+✅ Get pre-qualified for the loan: To see if you meet small business loan requirements, you’ll need a credit score above 690, have been in business for a minimum of 1-2 years, and reach the minimum annual revenue for the loan you want.

 ✅ Decide what kind of loan you need: What kind of loan do you need?
 Are you hoping to get an SBA loan, a conventional bank loan, or funding from a private lender?